Employee Monitoring

 HR managers no longer must spend hours reviewing resumes and responding to routine employee

 questions.
-Hiring, onboarding, and even employee assistance is made easier by AI-powered solutions,
+Hiring, onboarding, and even employee assistance is made easier by AI-powered

-culture enhancement.
+and business culture enhancement.

 Fosters a Skills-Based Economy

 Skills-based recruitment is replacing degree-based hiring in the labor market.
-This is facilitated by
+This is

-and upskilling initiatives to assist people develop within the organization rather than seeking
+management systems (LMS), and upskilling initiatives to assist people develop within the

-career development elsewhere.
+organization rather than seeking career development elsewhere.

 Strengthens Employer Brand